f1nal3/Juniorgram/Docs/New models explained.md

 'Something' was our models system, which wasn't the most convenient way, but the simplest one.
 All that forced us to use different casts and dealing with raw types inside business logic.
 Thereby, code became unpleasurable and unclear, therefore it's difficult to support it.
 In addition, all this casts and raw types must not be in business logic, they must be hidden from user.
 I decided that it can be fixed by creating new model system.
-Thus, new models system are created.
+Thus, new model system is created.

-## Why new models system
+## Why new model system

-The problem of old one was that directly models were compile-time structures with defined fields.
+The problem of old system was that directly models were compile-time structures with defined fields.
 They represent fields(columns) from DB.
 That's the most obvious solution ever.
 Take a look of usage example (I've chosen the worst example);

 ```c++